Art Therapy Courses and Distance Education/Online

 "The course was exciting and engaging throughout.
 It would be great to see Art Therapy in every day practice."

 We offer you a world of possibilities:

-- Study on Campus - Face to face art therapy courses in Newcastle (Australia)
+- Study on Campus - Face-to-face art therapy courses in Newcastle (Australia)

 - Study by Distance Education/Online - Online art therapy courses available worldwide

-With a flexible and engaging style, CECAT's art therapy training courses and workshops provide explanations of theory, demonstrations of techniques and practical experiences.
+With a flexible and engaging style, CECAT's art therapy training courses and workshops provide explanations of theory; demonstrations of techniques; and practical experiences.
 The use of experiential methods support an in depth learning process.

-The art therapist supports the processes of emotional integration and growth by providing a safe, reliable and containing therapeutic environment within which the client can create and use images to develop insight and achieve change.
+The art therapist supports the processes of emotional integration and growth by providing a safe, reliable and therapeutic environment within which the client can create and use images to develop insight and achieve personal change.